Bahrain travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-The Bahrain authorities have announced the suspension of diplomatic relations with Qatar.
-All air and sea points of entry between Bahrain and Qatar will be closed in the early hours of 6 June 2017.
+The Bahrain authorities announced the suspension of diplomatic relations with Qatar in June 2017.
+All air and sea points of entry between Bahrain and Qatar are currently closed.
 If you have a query relating to your travel plans you should contact your airline or tour operator.
 There are further restrictions on travel and residence affecting Bahrain and Qatar nationals.
 For more information see this Bahrain government announcement

 Demonstrations and protests take place regularly and can turn violent.
 You should be vigilant, avoid large crowds and demonstrations and be alert to local and regional developments.